 A CSUF grad, Rouse entered his last season at CSUF and batted .377 with 12 home runs before being awarded the team MVP and The Tim Wallach award.
 He also earned Big West Conference honors.
 During his time at Fullerton Rouse was awarded an invite to the USA national team trials.
 Rouse went on to be drafted by the Toronto Blue Jays in the 5th round.
 After playing his first season in Class A advanced in the Florida State league he was sent to AA Knoxville to fill the shortstop role.
 At the end of the fall he was traded for major league pitcher Corey Lidle to the Oakland A’s.
 After batting .302 Rouse was promoted to AAA where he had a successful season winning the Pacific a Coast League championship.
 That fall Rouse was named to the USA Olympic qualifier team as the shortstop.
 He led off and batted .414.
 The following season Rouse was name the No. 8 top prospect in the Oakland A’s organization and was named to the major league roster.
 Mike went on to coach and form Baseball West Coast, a very successful travel baseball program.
 Rouse is also a current Scout for the Area Code Games established as one of the top recruiting events for the elite high school player.

 Mike Burns graduated from Diamond Bar high school and went on to play college baseball at Cal State Los Angeles.
 Mike was a 2000 draft pick by the Houston Astros and made his major league debut in 2005 and spent several years at the Pro level.
 He pitched for the Houston Astros, Cincinnati Reds, Boston Red Sox and Milwaukee Brewers.
 His fastball peaked in the mid 90’s and he was known for his exceptional pitch location.
-Mike is currently the pitching coach for the Orem Owls, a Los Angels Angels Rookie League affiliate.
-Mike is also one of our head instructors and coaches our West Coast Blackdogs teams in the off season.
+Mike went on to coach for the Orem Owls, a Los Angels Angels Rookie League affiliate.
+He is currently the pitching coach at UCR.
+Mike is also one of our head instructors and coaches our West Coast Blackdogs youth teams in the off season.

 Cesar Gutierrez has been with West Coast Blackdogs since the inception straight out of high school.
 He began as a hitting instructor at Caira's Cages at the age of 18 and was immediately able to relate with players of all ages.
 He utilized his baseball knowledge to quickly break down a players swing and translate what was needed in order to correct their mechanics.
 He is now one of the main hitting/fielding instructors and runs the day to day operations at the facility.
 Cesar has also coached for the program for over 10 years.
 He is currently the head coach of the 12u youth team and the 17u college development team.
 Coach Cesar has been instrumental in the development of over 50 college baseball players, 4 MLB draft picks, and many more to come over the next few years.